-Reading: Elizabeth A. Povinelli & Rindon Johnson - Futures, maps, memories, meanderingsPast, Talk, Poetry, Online Thu 30 Jun, 7pm–8.30pm
+Reading: Elizabeth A. Povinelli & Rindon Johnson - Futures, maps, memories, meanderingsPast, Talk, Online Thu 30 Jun, 7pm–8.30pm

 Join us for our Five Bodies series of free monthly talks and readings exploring creative-critical writing, hybrid methodologies and experimental thinking.